GrapeCity/ComponentOne-WinForms-Samples/NetFramework/InputPanel/VB/BillOfSale/BillOfSale/readme.txt

 ﻿BillOfSales
 -----------------------------
-This sample shows an example of business form created on C1InputPanel using the InputGridPanel component.
+This demo shows how the InputGridPanel may be used to design data bound complex business forms with validations.

 It shows that InputGridPanel component may be used for design business form with complicated layout, filling the form with some data and validate it.